gadam/fintech_assessment_01/README.md

 ## Overview and Origin

-Cloudvirga was founded in 2015 by Bill Dallas and Kyle Kamrooz and are based in Irvine California.
-The company operates mainly in the US market within the e-mortgage space by providing a point of sale platform to lenders and orginators that significantly reduces the time taken by the loan origination process (Schulzke, 2016).
+Cloudvirga is an e-mortgage Software as a Service (SaaS) provider based in the United States (US).
+It was founded in 2015 by Bill Dallas and Kyle Kamrooz and are located in Irvine, California.
+The company operates mainly in the US market within the e-mortgage space by providing a point of sale platform to lenders and orginators allowing them to significantly reduce the time taken by the loan origination process (Schulzke, 2016).
 CloudVirga measures its success mainly in the value of loans processed for its customers, the time saved in the origination process and the "reduced touch time between loan office and consumer" (CloudVirga, n.d.)

 Kyle came up with the idea for the company after experiencing first-hand the hurdles associated with the homelending process.
-The process, despite the technologies available at the time, remained mainly manual and costly.
+The approach, despite the technologies available at the time, remained mainly manual and costly with numerous hand-offs along the value chain.
 So Kyle and his cofounder created a mortgage platform that:
 >"leverages data and an intelligent workflow to drastically cut the time and costs associated with closing a loan.
 The proven system, which has already processed more than $3 billion in loans, is successfully transforming home lending by digitizing, automating and simplifying the process for consumers, lenders, and realtors."
 (Schulzke, 2016)

-According to Tracxn (2022), CloudVirga has gone through three rounds of funding followed by an acquisition raising a total of $101M.
-The company benefited from a series A round in 2016 through to series C round in 2018 and finally being acquired by Stewart in May 2021 for an undisclosed amount.
+According to Tracxn (2022), the company's investors include Upfront Ventures, Riverwood Capital, Dallas Capital, Tribeca ESP and two others (Tracxn, 2022).
+CloudVirga has successfully navigated  three rounds of funding from a "series A" round in 2016 through to a "series C" round in 2018 then finally being acquired by Stewart in May 2021 for an undisclosed amount.
+Tracxn (2022) also noted that CloudVirga may have raised a total of $101M.

-CloudVirga's investors included Upfront Ventures, Riverwood Capital, Dallas Capital, Tribeca ESP and two others (Tracxn, 2022).

 ## Business Activities: